podium-lib/podium-lib.github.io/src/docs/podlets/proxying.md

 ## Background

+While Podium does not enforce what type of infrastructure is used to run podlet and layout servers, a common decision that will have to be made when using Podium is whether podlet servers should be publicly accessible or whether they should be accessible only through the layout server.
+This decision can impact how client side code is written due to a common need to communicate back directly from client code to podlet server.

 In some cases, you may not wish to expose your podlets to the outside world, instead prefering to expose only layouts and let the layouts do the work of fetching content from internally placed podlets.

-A podlet server that is not exposed to the outside world except via a layout server that consumes it's content may still need a way to define additional routes and make them publically available.
-A common example; a podlet defines an additional route at `/api` which is provided so that the client side JavaScript served by this podlet can fetch additional data asynchonously after page load.
+A podlet server that is not exposed to the outside world except via a layout server that consumes its content may still need a way to define additional routes and make them publicly available.

+Two very common use cases for this are when performing form submissions against a podlet and when making AJAX requests from client side code to a podlet.
+For example, a podlet might define an additional route at `/api` which is provided so that the client side JavaScript served by this podlet can fetch additional data asynchonously after page load.

-By default, a podlet serves up it's content at `/`.
+By default, a podlet serves up its content at `/`.
 While you can change this to a different route, `/content` for example, out of the box, no other routes will be accessible.
 In our example above, it will not be possible for the client side JavaScript code to make a request to `/api` as this code is now running in the layout and the layout does not provide an `/api` route.
 And since the podlet itself has no public address, there's no way to send a request directly to the podlet's `/api` route using an absolute URL either.

-One solution of course is to simply make your podlets externally visible, use absolute URLs and set the correct [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) headers.
-If this approach works for you, read no further.

-Another solution might be to use a reverse proxy like NGINX as an intermediary.
-However a third, baked in option, is to use Podium proxying.
+To cater for this need to communicate directly with podlet servers, Podium provides a proxy feature.
+A Podium proxy is a transparent proxy that is mounted in the layout server making it possible to send any http request through it back to the podlet server.

+If your infrastructure is setup such that podlet servers are only available through layout servers then using the Podium Proxy is the prefered way to make parts of a podlet server publically available.

+If, on the other hand, your infrastructure is setup such that podlet servers are fully publically available then the approach taken can simply be for client side code to communicate with the podlet server directly by enabling [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).

 ## Podium Proxy